Public Security Police (Syria): Specialist organizations

-Aside of the general police, there are also other specialized organizations, such as the Gendarmerie for control in rural areas and the Desert Guard for border control (especially the Syrian-Iraqi border), up to 10,000-men strong.
+Aside of the general police, there are also other specialized organizations, such as the Gendarmerie for control in rural areas and the Border Guard for border control (especially the Syrian-Iraqi border), up to 10,000-men strong.
 These latter two organizations have a military character.

 For ceremonial duties, the Internal Security Forces also have a cavalry battalion based in Damascus.

-Other element of the internal security, albeit separated by the Internal Security Forces and by the Ministry of the Interior, is the Military Police.
+Other element of the internal security, albeit separated from the Internal Security Forces and the Ministry of Interior, is the Military Police.

 Syrian Special Mission Forces

+During the Syrian Civil War, the Ministry of Interior established a quick reaction unit, the Syrian Special Mission Forces.
+According to Al-Masdar News, the Special Mission Forces have been set up by Russian advisers and are mainly, although not exclusively, intended for urban security actions, as well as carrying out force protection and security operations against terrorist activities.